clojurewerkz/cassaforte.docs/articles/getting_started.md

     AND post_id < 'post3';
 ```

-In order to limit results of your query, use `limit` clause:
+In order to limit results of a query, use the `limit` clause:

 ```clj
 (ns cassaforte.docs